CentaurusInfra/fornax-serverless/doc/get_start.md

 },
 ```

-if there is any error, check containerd log,
+If there is any error, check containerd log,

 ```sh
 journalctl -u containerd -f